Densus100/books-review-mobile/README.md

-# books-review-mobile

-Book Review Mobile App
+# Book Review Mobile App
 ======================

 A cross-platform Flutter application for browsing, reviewing, and managing favorite books.
 Users can log in, search for books, read and write reviews, and manage their favorite books.
 The app communicates with a RESTful API backend.